Gaurav-Sohni/Tableau-Projects/UK-Bank-Visualization/README.md

 Story of England :
      England is represented by 51% Females, 70% are doing White Collar jobs, majorly aged between 30 to 35 and maintaining Account Balance between 10K to 35K.

+NOTE : pdf of Entire Workbook is attached as " UK viz ".